joanagoncalveslab/MUSICiAn/README.md

 ## Repository details

-This repository contains all the code and processed data files used to process the data and generate the results for the paper "[MUSICiAn: Genome-wide Identification of Genes Involved in DNA Repair via Control-Free Mutational Spectra Analysis]((https://doi.org/10.1101/2025.01.27.635038))".
-The repository assumes the raw FASTQ files have been downloaded and processed via [SIQ](https://pubmed.ncbi.nlm.nih.gov/36071722/) using the parameters `m 2 -c -e 0.05`.
-See the main article for full details.
+This repository contains all the code used to process the data and generate the results for the paper "[MUSICiAn: Genome-wide Identification of Genes Involved in DNA Repair via Control-Free Mutational Spectra Analysis]((https://doi.org/10.1101/2025.01.27.635038))".
+After cloning the repository, please run `pip install -r requirements.txt` from within the top-level directory to install all the necessary packages to run python scripts and jupyter notebooks.

+To run the notebooks, we also need to download the process the raw FASTQ data via the [SIQ](https://pubmed.ncbi.nlm.nih.gov/36071722/) tool:

+1. Download the raw FASTQ files from the NCBI Sequence Read Archive ().
+2. Run SIQ using the parameters `m 2 -c -e 0.05`.

+## Preprocessing SIQ output and producing mutational spectra

+The folder `src/data/` contains python scripts for processing the [SIQ](https://pubmed.ncbi.nlm.nih.gov/36071722/) output into mutational spectra:

+1. Run the files `make_dataset.R` and `make_dataset.py` on the SIQ output for a specified target site to produce a SQLite database of mutations per target site.
+2. Run the file `pipeline.py` to complete the pre-processing steps to produce pickle objects containing the mutational spectra per target site/replicate.

+These outputted pickle objects are then loaded by the notebooks to perform the analysis.

 ## Running the notebooks

-After cloning the repository, please run `pip install -r requirements.txt` from within the top-level directory to install all the necessary packages to run python scripts and jupyter notebooks.
-The folder `src/data/` contains python scripts for downloading and processing the [SIQ](https://pubmed.ncbi.nlm.nih.gov/36071722/) output into mutational spectra.
 The Jupyter notebooks under `notebooks/reports` score the mutational spectra and generate the figures used in the article.
 Please refer to the main article for full details on the algorithm.
+The main notebooks to produce the figures are:

+- 1.pseudo_vs_real_controls_X.ipynb
+- 2.general_analysis.ipynb
+- 3.GO_analysis.ipynb
+- 4.OLS.ipynb
+- 5.top_genes.ipynb

 Directory Structure